 If the minimum number of rounds is not met, the tournament is no longer DCI-sanctioned, and will not be included in DCI ratings.
-If minimum number of rounds is not met for any DCI-sanctioned event, the tournament organizer should report the event as cancelled.
+If minimum number of rounds is not met for any DCI-sanctioned event, the tournament organizer should report the event to the DCI as "Did Not Occur."